Twipped/CurvyAndTrans.com/posts/2019-02-06.1212.5011BD/index.md

 - Emotional expansion
   - Less stoicism and disassociation, and you will regain the ability to cry
+  - Increased mirth in response to comedy and humor
   - You need Estradiol in order to push this to its fullest

 - Reduced muscle mass / harder to gain muscle
   - This contributes massively to feminine shoulder and neck line, as well as the waist line.
   - Strength diminishes significantly, become unable to open jars.

+- Increase flexibility
+  - Testosterone causes ligaments to retain water, reducing mobility.

 - Loss of random erections / morning wood
   - Failure to regularly give oneself erections can result in atrophy of the tissue, leading to shrinkage.
-  - Prolonged atrophy can cause painful erections.
+  - Prolonged atrophy will result in changes to musculature and erectile function.
+Pelvic floor response may shift to be centered more around the perineum than the based of the penis.
+  - This may result in some urination incontinence as the body becomes less accustomed to the length of the urethra.

 - Loss of sex drive, frequently a total loss of libido.
-  - This returns eventually once the body gets used to running on estrogen, especially with the addition of progesterone, but it will not feel anything like what you're used to.
+  - This returns eventually once the body gets used to running on estrogen, especially with the addition of progesterone, but it will not feel anything like what you're used to (see below).

 - Sterility + testicle atrophy
   - Testicles shrink in size.